mgurdzel/MAVAlexaSkill/README_ENG.md

 # Alexa Skill: Project MARV

 ## Project Description
-This project aims to control a vehicle robot using voice commands via Alexa.
+This project aims to control a AGV (Automated Guided Vehicle) using voice commands via Alexa.
 The Alexa Skill enables the user to send various commands to the robot to control its movements and actions.

 ## Requirements
 - Access to Alexa Developer Console